alienresident/sakai-portal-assets/documentation/MORPHEUS-Naming-Conventions.md

 ### Namespace

-CSS must be namespaced using `Sakai-` which should be written in __PascalCase__.
+CSS must be namespaced using `Mrphs-` which should be written in __PascalCase__.

 ```
-Sakai-
+Mrphs-
 ```

 ### Modules
 Modules are the reusable, modular parts of our design.
 Modules should be named using __camelCase__.
 This maintains the existing class naming convention in the neo skins and in the underlying Java code.
-However they should now be prefixed with the `Sakai-` namespace.
+However they should now be prefixed with the `Mrphs-` namespace.

 ```
-Sakai-toolNav
+Mrphs-toolNav
 ```